Recipe for a Good Marriage: 3 Cs Are the Keys

 - • Husbands and wives, my encouragement to you is this: follow Christ’s example; be absolutely, unshakably committed to your spouse, in good times and bad.

-- •• The final "C" in the recipe for a happy marriage is determining to maintain an absolute, unshakable commitment to one another.
+- •• The final "C" in the secrets to having a long-lasting, happy marriage is determining to maintain an absolute, unshakable commitment to one another.

 My wife and I have been happily married for nearly a third of a century.
 We attribute this to the Lord’s goodness as well as to our having learned and practiced “The Recipe for a Happy Marriage” — commitment ... companionship ... and communication.